ccarney16/pterodactyl-containers/README.md

 You can run the panel using this command:
 `docker run --name=pterodactyl-panel -p 80:80 -p 443:443 --env-file=./.env quay.io/ccarney/pterodactyl-panel:v0.6.4`.

-><sup>This command alone does not provide the full environment for the panel.
+><small>This command alone does not provide the full environment for the panel.
 This is more or less a reference.
-If you wish to have a full environment, it is recommended to use the method below.</sup>
+If you wish to have a full environment, it is recommended to use the method below.</small>

 __or__ *Docker Compose*: